google/snappy/README.md

 Note that Snappy, both the implementation and the main interface, is written in C++.
-However, several third-party bindings to other languages are available; see the home page at https://google.github.io/snappy/ for more information.
+However, several third-party bindings to other languages are available; see the [home page](docs/README.md) for more information.
 Also, if you want to use Snappy from C code, you can use the included C bindings in snappy-c.h.

 To use Snappy from your own C++ program, include the file "snappy.h" from your calling file, and link against the compiled library.